Car audio for the first-time buyer

 No, you won't hurt your vehicle if you install a new stereo.
 But it's important to install new gear properly.
-Your Crutchfield MasterSheet will help, and so will the vehicle-specific harnesses that allows you to connect the new stereo to your factory wiring.
+Your Crutchfield MasterSheet will help, and so will the vehicle-specific harnesses and integration adapters that allow you to connect the new stereo to your factory wiring.
 Since you don't have to cut any wires, it's easy to re-install the original stereo when you get rid of the car.

 If the prospect of dismantling the car is a little intimidating, get a knowledgeable friend to help you through the installation.
-You might be surprised how easy it is to do it yourself.
+You might be surprised how satisfying it is to do it yourself.

 So what do you get for your trouble?

 The average aftermarket stereo will have the following advantages over a factory stereo: